-- Support transportation demand management (TDM) strategies, such as carpooling, park and ride lots, transit passes and bicycle and pedestrian facilities to minimize energy consumption associated with transportation. - Promote pedestrian and bicycle safety within the campus, by limiting automobile traffic speed and maintaining existing sidewalks throughout the campus, existing bicycle lanes on the two north-south streets through the campus, and existing connections to the city's greenway system. - Evaluate the economic feasibility of shuttle service between the main University of Tennessee/Knoxville campus and the Cherokee Farm campus as development occurs and potential ridership warrants. - Use light colored paving surfaces with a Solar Reflectance Index greater than 29 to limit heat island effect.
-For reference, typical new white concrete has an SRI of 86; typical new grey concrete has an SRI of 36; and typical new asphalt has an SRI of zero. - Lighting should be planned at the minimum level required for security of parking areas used only during peak hours (e.g., upper decks). - Parking structures should be easily able to support electric plug-in vehicle receptacles and recharging services. - The upper deck of parking structures should be planned for the installation of solar panels as a renewable energy source, following acceptable standards as they develop. - Consider parking decks to reduce the area of asphalt contributing to heat islands.
+- Support transportation demand management (TDM) strategies, such as carpooling, park and ride lots, transit passes and bicycle and pedestrian facilities to minimize energy consumption associated with transportation. - Promote pedestrian and bicycle safety within the campus, by limiting automobile traffic speed and maintaining existing sidewalks throughout the campus, existing bicycle lanes on the two north-south streets through the campus, and existing connections to the city's greenway system. - Evaluate the economic feasibility of shuttle service between the main University of Tennessee/Knoxville campus and the Cherokee Farm campus as development occurs and potential ridership warrants. - Lighting should be planned at the minimum level required for security of parking areas used only during peak hours (e.g., upper decks). - Parking structures should be easily able to support electric plug-in vehicle receptacles and recharging services. - The upper deck of parking structures should be planned for the installation of solar panels as a renewable energy source, following acceptable standards as they develop. - Consider parking decks to reduce the area of asphalt contributing to heat islands.